orsenthil/sskweb/pages/index.rst

 Our sister organization includes `Foundation For Prevention Of Disability`_

+Immediate Job Vacancies: `Please see our current job openings`_

 .. image:: /images/prevent-disability-logo.png
    :width: 400
    :height: 180

 .. _Foundation For Prevention Of Disability: http://preventdisability.org

-.. class:: jumbotron col-md-6

-   Immediate Job Vacancies: `Please see our current job openings`_

 .. class:: col-md-6